Let's put it on record: I'm no fan of Kickstarter.

 Kickstarter does not issue refunds.
 Transactions are between backers and creators directly.
 To request a refund for a pledge, please contact the project creator.Kickstarter Support

 What happens if the creator doesn't want to honor your refund request?
 Or you can't even get a hold of the creator to request a refund?
-Or they spent all of the pledge money and physically can't refund you?
+Or they spent it all and physically can't refund you?

-As of this writing, there are over 108,000 board games in BoardGameGeek's database, and the vast majority of them—at least the ones that are still in production—are sold online via retailers like Amazon or via brick-and-mortar board game cafes and shops.
+As of this writing, there are over 108,000 board games in BoardGameGeek's database, and the vast majority of them—at least the ones still in production—are sold on Amazon, on other retailer sites, or in brick-and-mortar board game shops.

-Sure, you might save a little bit of money if you pledge via Kickstarter instead of waiting for retail release, but I don't think the risk is worth a minor savings in price.
-And yeah, you have to wait a while for it to hit retail, but I’m patient and there are lots of awesome games to keep me busy in the meantime.
-The peace of mind is worth waiting for.
+You might save a little bit of money if you pledge via Kickstarter instead of waiting for retail release, but I don't think the risk is worth a minor savings in price.